auth-global/self-documenting-cryptography/design-documents/g3p.md

 With the help of Self-documenting Globally Unique Identifiers (seguids), HMAC keys are indirectly usable as tags.
 Indirect tags cannot be used to convey a plaintext message without the help of external means, such as openly-published seguids and reverse-lookup search engines.

 This tag is necessarily indirect because two precomputed SHA256 hashes of the key can be used to compute the HMAC function in lieu of the plaintext of the HMAC-SHA256 key itself.
 An analogous statement is true no matter which underlying hash function HMAC is instantiated with.
 This observation is critical to efficient implementations of PHKDF and PBKDF2 when instatiated with an HMAC-based pseudorandom function (PRF).

-In the case of HMAC-SHA256, tags prefixed before user-derived input are usable as plaintext tags if a sufficient quantity of user input is included in the first non-key SHA256 block processed by HMAC.
-Thus these short tags need to be less than about 48 bytes long or so.
-Our early protocols ignore this tagging construct, while the later PHKDF and final G3P protocol uses these protocol constants as short tags in a few calls to HMAC.

 Homomorphic Encryption seems theoretically capable of hiding arbitrary state machines, which would then seem to be capable of defeating our tagging constructions.
 Thus our _traceable-or-useless_ secondary security goal might be too simplistic, somewhat in vain, or at least decidedly non-trivial.
 However, Homomorphic Encryption currently introduces 6+ orders of magnitude of overhead, and is unlikely to be practical in this application space anytime soon.
 Just to be safe, the G3P somewhat naively attempts to add another 4+ orders of magnitude of overhead on top of that, via PHKDF and bcrypt.